virtualsquare/syscall_tracing/ptrace/README.md

 # PTRACE

-`ptrace` is an acient system call.
+`ptrace` is an ancient system call.
 It is included in UNIX v6 (1975).
 The Linux implentation of `ptrace` evolved during the time.

 A *tracer* process can be informed of (trace) specific events of a *tracee* process.